dbpedia/dbpedia-links/README.md

 dbpedia-links
 =============
-A repo that contains links and type for DBpedia
+A repo that contains links and alternative classifications for DBpedia

 #About
 Current version 0.7